A mental and behavioral health care guide for UPMC Health Plan members

 Mental and behavioral health coverage for UPMC Health Plan member

 RxWell mobile app.
 RxWell can help you become emotionally and physically well.
 Use it whenever you need relief from a symptom or to get a quick mood boost, whether you are traveling, busy at home, or need to feel better before bed.
-RxWell combines proven, self-guided techniques with the help of a health coach.
+RxWell combines proven, self-guided techniques with the help of a care manager.
 Each program offers activities to calm your mind and build healthy habits.
-If you need support or have questions, you can message your dedicated health coach through the app.
+If you need support or have questions, you can message your dedicated care manager through the app.